 What if my physician doesn't know about or refer me to hospice?

 Most physicians know about hospice.
 However, if your physician does not, or would like to receive more information about the program, it is available by calling our hospice agency, the National Hospice Palliative Care Association at 800.658.8898, and/or the Centers for Medicare & Medicaid Services Hospice Center.

 Can I keep my personal physician if I choose hospice?

 Yes.
-You may keep your personal physician while under the care of hospice.
+You may keep your personal physician or provider while under the care of hospice.
 Hospice reinforces the primary care physician/patient relationship and considers the bond to be a high priority.